Dedalus9/openscope-community-predictive-processing/docs/stimuli/bonsai_for_python_programmers.md

 <class 'list'>
 ```

 There is yet another way that we can express the same actions: by using the `map` function. `map` is a built-in *higher-order function* that takes another function as input.
-This will allow us to do some functional programming within Python, by passing the `Grayscale` function into `map`:
+Thgitis will allow us to do some functional programming within Python, by passing the `Grayscale` function into `map`:

 ```python
 grayscale_frames = map(Grayscale, camera.getFrames())